top of page

 Despite its small footprint, Volvo makes remarkable use of interior space and creates an airy feel.
 There’s plenty of space up front, and while the rear seat isn’t large, it comfortably seats two.

-The sliding center console storage compartment protrudes forward with 2 cupholders and retracts to free up space when unneeded.
-I appreciated the convenient slanted wireless phone chargers propped up in a cubby where the phone is less likely to slide around.
-There are also 2 USB-C ports in the front and 2 in the rear.
+The sliding center console storage compartment protrudes forward with two cupholders and retracts to free up space when not needed.
+I liked the wireless phone chargers, which are conveniently slanted upward in a cubby, making the phone less likely to slide around.
+There are also two USB-C ports in the front and two in the rear.

 USB-C ports and Wireless Phone Charging Cubby below Infotainment Screen